ebourg/StrataDocs/guide/extension_points/add_measure.md

 * A time series of historical rates for each of the indices
 * A forward curve for predicting the future values of the rates for each of the indices
-* A `DiscountFactors` object for the currency used for discounting future values
+* A discount curve for the currency used for discounting future values

 ```java
 @Override